petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 1. lecture.md

 	- enumerative problem
 		- construct (several|all) solutions that ...
 	- all those problems have also the optimization variant - so that the solution has to be better than any other solution according to optimization criteria
-	- all those problems have the same complexity
+	- all those problems are computationally equivalent (in terms of the complexity class membership) - meaning, we can polynomial-time reduce between each other
 - problem versions
 	- simple optimization = we know the complete instance in advance before solving the problem
 		- we can easily determine the optimization criterion (and calculate it in advance)